plasma-observatory-simulations/plasma-observatory-simulations.github.io/models/psc.rst

 ..
 [1] Germaschewski, Kai, et al. "The Plasma Simulation Code: A modern particle-in-cell code with patch-based load-balancing."
 Journal of Computational Physics 318 (2016): 305-326. `<https://doi.org/10.1016/j.jcp.2016.05.013>`_
 ..
 [2] Fox, W., et al. "Kinetic simulation of magnetic field generation and collisionless shock formation in expanding laboratory plasmas."
 Physics of Plasmas 25.10 (2018). `<https://doi.org/10.1063/1.5050813>`_
 ..
 [3] Ahmadi, Narges, Kai Germaschewski, and Joachim Raeder.
 "Simulation of magnetic holes formation in the magnetosheath."
 Physics of Plasmas 24.12 (2017). `<https://doi.org/10.1063/1.5003017>`_
 ..
-[4] Rueda, Jeffersson A. Agudelo, et al. "Three-dimensional magnetic reconnection in particle-in-cell simulations of anisotropic plasma turbulence."
+[4] Agudelo Rueda, Jeffersson A., et al. "Three-dimensional magnetic reconnection in particle-in-cell simulations of anisotropic plasma turbulence."
 Journal of Plasma Physics 87.3 (2021): 905870228. `<https://doi.org/10.1017/S0022377821000404>`_
 ..
+[5] Agudelo Rueda, Jeffersson A., et al. "On the Effect of Driving Turbulent-like Fluctuations on a Harris Current Sheet Configuration and the Formation of Plasmoids."
+The Astrophysical Journal 971.1 (2024): 109.
-[5] Guerrero Guio, Andres F., Jeffersson A. Agudelo Rueda, and Santiago Vargas Domínguez.
+..
+[6] Guerrero Guio, Andres F., Jeffersson A. Agudelo Rueda, and Santiago Vargas Domínguez.
 "Exploring intermittency in numerical simulations of turbulence using single and multi-spacecraft analysis."
 Frontiers in Astronomy and Space Sciences 11 (2024): 1323993. `<https://doi.org/10.3389/fspas.2024.1323993>`_